hypfvieh/dbus-java/src/site/markdown/code-generation.md

           -Dexec.executable="java" \
           -Dexec.args="%classpath --system --outputDir /tmp/classes org.bluez /org/bluez"

+ * You may replace  `org.bluez` and `/org/bluez` with the busname and object path of the DBus service you want to generate java classes for.

  * You can also use introspection data which is stored in an xml file:

         mvn exec:java \